meDracula/ManiacHive/README.md

 # ManiacHive
+---

-This repository will contian a game called Maniac Hive.
+This repository will soon... or never.
+Contian a game called Maniac Hive.
+This game will be a bot programming game.
+Meaning that you don't play the game your bot code does.

-Code it, upload it, run it.
+Simply **Code your bot, upload it, run it, then destory them all!**

 ## Maniac Hive
+---
-Maniac Hive is a RTS( Real-Time strategy ) programming bot game.
+Maniac Hive is a Turned based programming bot game.
 Where the two player write their own bots in the programming language pythons.
 The bots then compete against one another by captuering the overmajority domain of the playing field.